 - A qualified HSA funding distribution from an IRA (other than a SEP or SIMPLE IRA).
 See Qualified HSA funding distribution under Health Savings Accounts in Pub.
-969 for details. - A distribution from a traditional or SIMPLE IRA that was converted to a Roth IRA. - A rollover from a qualified retirement plan to a Roth IRA. - An in-plan rollover to a designated Roth account. - A distribution of certain excess IRA contributions (see the instructions for line 15, later, and the instructions for line 23, later).
+969 for details. - A distribution from a traditional or SIMPLE IRA that was converted to a Roth IRA - A rollover from a qualified retirement plan to a Roth IRA. - An in-plan Roth rollover. - A distribution of certain excess IRA contributions (see the instructions for line 15, later, and the instructions for line 23, later).

 Note.
-Any related IRA earnings withdrawn with excess IRA contributions are subject to the 10% additional tax on early distributions if you were under age 591⁄2 at the time of the distribution.
+Any related IRA earnings withdrawn with excess IRA contributions are subject to the 10% additional tax on early distributions if you were under age 591/2 at the time of the distribution.

 - A distribution of excess deferrals.
-Excess deferrals include distributions of excess contributions from a qualified cash or deferred arrangement (section 401(k) plan), excess contributions from a tax-sheltered annuity (section 403(b) plan), excess contributions from a SEP IRA, and excess contributions from a SIMPLE IRA. - A distribution of excess aggregate contributions to meet nondiscrimination requirements for employee contributions and matching employer contributions. - A distribution from an eligible governmental section 457 deferred compensation plan to the extent the distribution is not attributable to an amount transferred from a qualified retirement plan.
+Excess deferrals include distributions of excess contributions from a qualified cash or deferred arrangement (401(k) plan), excess contributions from a tax-sheltered annuity (403(b) plan), excess contributions from a salary reduction SEP IRA, and excess contributions from a SIMPLE IRA. - A distribution of excess aggregate contributions to meet nondiscrimination requirements for employee contributions and matching employer contributions. - A distribution from an eligible governmental section 457 deferred compensation plan to the extent the distribution isn't attributable to an amount transferred from a qualified retirement plan.

-See the instructions for line 2, later, for other distributions that are not subject to the additional tax.
+See the instructions for line 2, later, for other distributions that aren't subject to the additional tax.

-Enter the amount of early distributions included in income that you received
+Enter the amount of early distributions included in income that you received from:

-- A qualified retirement plan, including earnings on withdrawn excess contributions to your IRAs included in income in 2015, or - A modified endowment contract entered into after June 20, 1988.
+- A qualified retirement plan, including earnings on withdrawn excess contributions to your IRAs included in income in 2020; or - · A modified endowment contract.